ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 ## What CPU/GPU usage can I expect?

 It depends on your CPU/GPU, but it should be fairly minimal, even at high framerates.
-On my RTX 3070,
+On my RTX 3080, running the tracker at 60 FPS, both CPU and GPU usage stay below 5%.

+Will add more data here once more people test it with different GPUs.

 ## Will the NVIDIA Broadcast face tracker be improved?